nordic-institute/harmony-common/doc/harmony-ap_logging_user_guide.md

 - `security.log`: This log file contains all the security related information.
 For example, you can find information about the clients who connect to the application.
 - `business.log`: This log file contains all the business-related information.
 For example, when a message is sent or received, etc.
 - `domibus.log`: This log file contains both the security and business logs plus miscellaneous logs like debug information, logs from one of the framework used by the application, etc.
-- `domibus-error.log`: This log file contains all the errors which occurred in Domibus including errors from third party libraries used by Domibus.
+- `domibus-error.log`: This log file contains all the errors which occurred in Harmony including errors from third party libraries used by Harmony.
 - `statistics.log`: This log file includes information on the occurrence of different events (receive message, submit message, etc.).

 #### 3.1.2 Modifying the Logback configuration